BearOffice/BearBackupUI/README.md

 ## How to use
 1. Select the repository type (versioning / mirroring) and the repository path.
    The repository is used to manage and store the backup data.
-3. Select the target path for the backup.
+2. Select the target path for the backup.
-4. Create.
+3. Create.

+** *Repository* means the place where backed up data is stored.

 ## Build this application manually
 You will need to manually download the following nuget package and load it into the project before you build it.